hamzamassaoudi/drug_pipeline/README.md

 * Build the package and publish it to facilitate its use
 * Build a continuous integration pipeline
 * Use Click package instead of Argparse
-* Configure a gitignore file
+* enrich the gitignore file